 The 1st point is worrying, and it implies there indeed is still a lot to gain when it comes to customer service.
 The 2nd emphasizes the need for good customer service.
 The 3rd point is no surprise, it’s easier to talk about negative experiences.
 The 4th, however, is a bit more surprising; with social media on the rise (penetration rates increased from 50% to 60% of the internet users between 2012 and 2014, varying per region) you would expect that more consumers use these channels they know well and use actively.
 Lastly, the 5th point proves that ‘traditional’ customer service is here to stay.

 Therefore we still see a future where digital communication and traditional telephony go hand in hand, in order to provide the best possible service and experience for customers.
 In this article we go into this more detailed.
-If you want to dive in to all the data and results: here you’ll find the full study report of 2012, and here the 2014 version.

 Here at TeleForwarding, we believe that good customer service boils down to a melting pot of strengths that companies often exhibit well.
 Some of these strengths include: consistency, reliability, trustworthiness, accessibility, communication and empathy.
 What do you think?